Pap Smear (cont.)

 - ASC (atypical squamous cells): Squamous cells are the thin, flat cells that form the surface of the cervix.
-The Bethesda System divides this category into the following
+The Bethesda System divides this category into the following two groups:

 - ASC-US (atypical squamous cells of undetermined significance): The squamous cells do not appear completely normal, but doctors are uncertain what the cell changes mean.
 Sometimes the changes are related to HPV infection.
 ACS-US are considered mild abnormalities.

 - ASC-H (atypical squamous cells cannot exclude a high-grade squamous intraepithelial lesion): The cells do not appear normal, but doctors are uncertain what the cell changes mean.
 ASC-H may be at higher risk of being precancerous.